Anna Lesko: Early life

-Lesko was born on January 10, 1979, in the city of Chisinau in the Republic of Moldova - at that time part of the Soviet Union - into a family of Russian - Ukrainian origins.
+Lesko was born on January 10, 1979, in the city of Chișinău in the Republic of Moldova - at that time part of the Soviet Union - into a family of Russian - Ukrainian origins, with her father being half-Moldovan.
 The singer's father, a construction engineer by profession, is also passionate about music, playing a number of instruments, including accordion or guitar, while her mother inherited the family business, a company producing a range of clothing and footwear.
 In her childhood, she had problems with her spine and had to exercise frequently.
 Lesko was passionate about dance, this activity representing the "dream of her life", and joined an ensemble of folk dancers.
 However, she did not remain in the group very long.
 She continued to move to this artistic area, but migrated to classical and modern dance, and at the age of seventeen made a trip to Romania, in the company of the ballet band she was part of.

 The artist was impressed by the country and began the formalities to be repatriated there.
 Once this procedure was completed, Lesko learned Romanian in the company of a person who did not know Russian, but this influenced her to move to a legal profession, which would have helped her to integrate more easily in society.
 At the same time, she began to develop a passion for painting.
 Lesko entered the Faculty of Law in Bucharest, where she had to face a number of difficulties, most of which were related to the language, but nonetheless she succeeded in completing her studies.